 The most common components for Bonsai soil mixtures are Akadama, Pumice, Lava rock, organic potting compost, and fine gravel also known as grit.

 Recommended Bonsai soil mixtures

-Different tree-species demand different soil-mixtures, so make sure to check our tree-species bonsai guide to find the optimum mixture for individual trees.
-We can however describe two main mixtures, one for deciduous trees and one for coniferous trees.
-Both mixtures consist of Akadama (to provide the mixture with aeration, drainage and medium water retention), organic soil (nutrient rich, water retaining) and split (drainage).
+Different tree-species demand different soil-mixtures, so make sure to check our Tree species guide to find the optimum mixture for your specific trees.
+However, we can describe two main mixtures we use for either deciduous or coniferous trees.
+Both mixtures consist of Akadama for water retention, Pumice for good substrate structure, and Lava rock for aeration and drainage.

 - 50% Akadama

 - 25% Pumice